Prenatal paternity testing

 When it comes to childcare proceedings, identifying the father early is important to ensure a comprehensive assessment can be carried out.
 It also ensures any possible risks and vulnerabilities are fully considered at the earliest stage.

-With prenatal paternity testing, the baby’s biological father can be established as early as 5 weeks after conception, which can avoid delay when initiating public law care proceedings, such as pre-proceedings, care or supervision proceedings in line in line with the Public Law Outline.
+With prenatal paternity testing, the baby’s biological father can be established as early as 7 weeks into the pregnancy, which can avoid delay when initiating public law care proceedings, such as pre-proceedings, care or supervision proceedings in line in line with the Public Law Outline.

 This non-invasive test is 100% safe to the unborn child and works by analysing the baby’s DNA within the mother’s bloodstream.
 The mother needs to provide a blood sample.
 The alleged father’s sample is obtained by using a mouth swab to collect DNA from his cheek cells.
 Samples from up to three alleged fathers can be analysed in each prenatal paternity test.